ipilcher/rhsummit/guide.md

 This shows us several different resource types.

-1. IP addresses - Just like earlier releases, Pacemaker manages a virtual IP address on each network.
+1. IP addresses &mdash; Just like earlier releases, Pacemaker manages a virtual IP address on each network.
 HAProxy listens on these VIPs and distributes work across the controllers.

-2. ``openstack-cinder-volume`` - Our old friend, the Cinder volume service, is still running in active/passive mode, so we need Pacemaker to ensure that **exactly** one instance is running at any particular time.
+2. ``openstack-cinder-volume`` &mdash; Our old friend, the Cinder volume service, is still running in active/passive mode, so we need Pacemaker to ensure that **exactly** one instance is running at any particular time.